 A great way to make college more affordable is to apply for scholarships.
-The fantastic thing about scholarships is that they’ll cover the cost of your fees, or a percentage of your fees.
+The fantastic thing about after school tutoring and scholarships is that they’ll cover the cost of your fees, or a percentage of your fees.
 Making it more doable for you to get your degree.
 Obviously, to be eligible for a scholarship there will be certain criteria that you will need to meet.
 If you’re unsure about what options there are, there should be a list of various scholarships for students at your college.
 To find out more, get in touch with your college or do your research online.

 Get a small loan